unsw-cse-comp3900-9900/capstone-project-sunshine-waiter/individual_contribution/ZitongLi.md

 #### Tue, 2020/3/24

 Finished web-socket functions.
 Now the waiter can recieve new ready dishes and send finished or failed dishes to the server.

+#### Thursday, 26 March 2020

+Perfect the waiter page, now different waiters of a same restaurant can share the common information and get real-time update when any events happened.